Popular Mobilization Forces: Logos and flags

-While the factions have their own flags, a yellow or white flag with the phrase "Al-Hashd Al-Sha'bi" is also used by PMF along with the Iraqi flag.
-PMF factions frequently hold up Iranian flags and posters of Iranian religious figures such as Ruhollah Khomeini.
+While the factions have their own flags, a yellow or white flag with the phrase "Al-Hashd Al-Sha'bi" is also used by PMF alongside the Iraqi flag.
+PMF factions also frequently hold up Iranian flags and posters of Iranian religious figures such as Ruhollah Khomeini.

 Name

 With regard to the official native name, the Arabic word الشعبي (ash-Shaʿbī) translates as "people's" or "popular", as referred to the people; the Arabic word الحشد (al-Ḥashd) translates as "mobilization" or "Mass", as in the group of people mobilized rather than the process of mobilization.
-In other contexts, al-hashd may translate as other terms such as "crowd", "horde", "throng", "gathering".
+In other contexts, al-hashd may translate as other terms such as "crowd", "horde", "throng", or "gathering".

 Background and formation

-The PMF trace their origins to the so-called Special Groups, a US term to designate groups of the Iraqi insurgency which were Shiite, supported and funded by the Iranian Quds Force, as opposed to Ba'athist loyalist or radical sunni salafi jihadist insurgents.
-The Special Groups fought both the US-led Coalition forces, but also the afforementioned Ba'ath and sunni insurgent in a sectarian conflict.
-Originally, there were seven forces in the PMF, which had been operating with Nouri al-Maliki's support since early 2014.
+The PMF trace their origins to the so-called Special Groups, a US term to designate Shiite groups of the Iraqi insurgency, supported and funded by the Iranian Quds Force, as opposed to Ba'athist loyalist or radical Sunni Salafi jihadist insurgents.

+The Special Groups fought both the US-led coalition forces alongside the Ba'athist and Sunni insurgents in a sectarian conflict.
+Originally, there were seven forces in the PMF, which had been operating with former prime minister of Iraq Nouri al-Maliki's support since early 2014.